Colson-Swope/C/README.md

 https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628

-Scripts under the "Lectures" folder are scripts taken from my in-class college lectures
+Other scripts may be included from random youtube videos as well